kerim/keywords/_posts/2016-12-26-nazi-cosplay.md

 The difference being that Nazi imagery is still widely used throughout much of the world as a symbol of ethnic hatred.

-## 2. Nor is it the first time this school has been in hot water for doing something tasteless.
+## 2. Nor is it the only tasteless thing the school did that day.

 <img src="http://d.pr/i/FdYH+" alt="Wushe cosplay" title="Wushe cosplay" width="400px"/>